Riesz representation and optimal stopping with two case studies: The Riesz representation of excessive functions

-It is then easily seen that Hypothesis (B) in Kunita and Watanabe \cite[p.
-498]{KW} holds and the claim follows from the general theory (see Theorem 2 p.
-505 and Proposition 7.11 p.
-503).
-We remark also that for $\bar X$ there are no harmonic functions in the sense of the definition in \cite{KW}. \end{proof}
+It can be checked then that Hypothesis (B) in Kunita and Watanabe \cite[p.
+498]{KW} holds.
+Consequently, see ibid Theorem 2 p.
+505, $u$ has the Riesz representation

+where $\sigma^{(1)}$ is a Radon measure, $h$ is a harmonic function and the integration is over the set $I_P$ consisting of the points $(t,y)$ in the state space $I$ for which $(s,x)\mapsto G_r((s,x),(t,y))$ is a potential.
+The representation of $u$ in (\ref{space-time-exc-riesz2}) as the sum of a potential and a harmonic function is unique.
+Moreover, the representing measure $\sigma^{(1)}$ is unique, cf. \cite[p.
+503]{KW} .
+To deduce (\ref{space-time-exc-riesz}) notice firstly that $I_P=(0,T)\times\R_+$ since $G_r(\cdot,(t,y))$ is a potential for all $(t,y)\in(0,T)\times\R_+.$ This follows readily from the definition of $G_r,$ where it is stated that $ G_r((s,x),(t,y))=0 $ for $s>t.$ Secondly, applying the Martin boundary theory (we omit the details) it can be proved that the harmonic function $h$ in (\ref{space-time-exc-riesz2}) has the representation

-\begin{remark} The proof of the duality does not use any particular properties of geometric Brownian motion (see Appendix).
+where $\sigma^{(2)}$ is a Radon measure on $\R_+.$ Also here the representing measure $\sigma^{(2)}$ is uniquely determined by $h.$ Combining (\ref{space-time-exc-riesz2}) and (\ref{space-time-har-riesz2}) yields (\ref{space-time-exc-riesz}). \end{proof} } \begin{remark} The proof of the duality does not use any particular properties of geometric Brownian motion (see Appendix).
 Consequently, the uniqueness of the representing measure in (\ref{space-time-exc-riesz}) holds for general space-time one-dimensional diffusions. \end{remark}

 For $r$-excessive functions $u$ that are smooth enough, we can describe the form of the measure $\sigma$ more explicitly.
 The following result is useful generalization of \cite[Proposition 2.2]{Salminen99} based on Alsmeyer and Jaeger \cite{AlsmeyerJaeger}.